 How Does It Affect Conception and Pregnancy?

 If a woman has an abnormally low (or high) level of thyroid hormone in her body, it can cause fluctuations in her menstrual cycle.
 This can also affect her ability to ovulate which may make it difficult to get pregnant or in worse cases, may result in infertility.
-On the other hand, if you are considering pregnancy with hypothyroidism, do remember that miscarriage is a risk or your child may be born with congenital disabilities.
+On the other hand, if you are considering pregnancy with hypothyroidism, do remember that miscarriage is a risk.
+It could also lead to congenital disabilities in the child.
+We know it sounds daunting, but don’t worry, there are many ways to treat the condition and have a baby as normally as possible.

 When Do I Go for a Thyroid Function Test?